opensearch-project/project-website/_posts/2024-10-17-query-insights.md

 ### Example 1: Identify resource-intensive queries (top N queries by CPU usage)

 **Scenario**: You notice that your OpenSearch cluster is experiencing high CPU usage.
-To investigate, you want to track the top N queries by CPU usage over a 30-minute window.
+To investigate, you want to track the top N queries by CPU usage within a 30-minute window.

 **Steps**: